S'gaw Karen language: Tones

-In Shraw Karen, every syllable consists of a vowel, either alone, or preceded by a single or double consonant.
+In S'gaw Karen, every syllable consists of a vowel, either alone, or preceded by a single or double consonant.
 A syllable always ends in a vowel.
-Every syllable may be pronounced in six different tones of voice, the meaning varying according to the tone in which it is pronounced.
+Every syllable may be pronounced in six different tones, the meaning varying according to the tone in which it is pronounced.

+The number of tones and their pronunciation varies depending on the dialect.
+Below are the pronunciations of the tones in S'gaw Karen according to Gilmore (1898).